 Finding the Breach

 Recovering the money, however, was not Joe’s top priority.
 He found it even more important to make sure that it never happened again.
-Through his investigation, he realized that the mighty ZeuS Trojan had breached his work computer’s security defenses; and, an hour after making payroll two days before, thieves had logged into Joe’s bank again, through his computer.
+Through his investigation, he realized that the ZeuS Trojan had breached his work computer’s defenses; and, an hour after making payroll two days before, thieves had logged into Joe’s bank again, through his computer.

 The hackers poked around a bit, casing the joint.
 They looked at recent transactions, found trends in Joe’s banking activities and logged back out.
 Then they waited a day; there was no hurry, they had plenty of other safes to crack.